 If you’re looking to filter out contaminants such as arsenic, fluoride, nitrate and radium, you’re out of luck with your refrigerator filter.
 And although some carbon filters are effective, a Reverse Osmosis Filter take care of the contaminants previously mentioned, and more.

 Carbon filters are the most typically used in refrigerators, which remove compounds that affect taste and smell.
 The effectiveness of a refrigerator filter relies on the water being in contact with the carbon for extended periods of time.
 Because you do not have contact with the actual filtration mechanism on a daily basis, it is often out of sight, and out of mind.
 If you forget to replace the filter, it can become clogged with bacteria.

 Most filters are NSF Certified to reduce lead, asbestos, chlorine taste, odor, sediment, and pharmaceuticals.
 However, how much can vary on a number of factors, including the number of contaminants in your water.
 Likewise, they need to be changed frequently.

 Overused filters cannot remove these contaminants.
 Worse, water can pass through an overused filter and push trapped contaminants into your drinking water.
 Water can pass through an overused filter and push trapped contaminants into your drinking water.

 Allergy sufferers should take note of the dispenser

 Is your refrigerator water filter good enough?
 Maybe utilizing a carbon-based pitcher or point-of use system can remind you to give it routine maintenance, as it needs changed once every few months.
 A reverse osmosis under-sink system offers the benefits of all of these filters with more efficiency, and less hassle.
-Call your local Culligan of San Diego to see how you might benefit from an upgrade to your kitchen’s preferred method of water filtration.
+Call San Diego Culligan to see how you might benefit from an upgrade to your kitchen’s preferred method of water filtration.